ashah03/athenian-robotics.github.io/docs/ubuntu.md

 After installing Desktop, click on **Additional Drivers** in **Software & Updates** and add machine-specific drivers.

-Under the VirtualBox Networking options:
-1) Set "Attached to:" to "Bridged Adapter"
+Under the VirtualBox Networking options, set "Attached to:" to "Bridged Adapter"
-2) Under Advanced, set "Adapter Type:" to :"PCnet-FAST III"

 To get hostname to reference network address rather than localhost, remove host name from `/etc/hosts/`